Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Numerical experiments

-In this example, we consider a randomized initial value $\rho_{0}\left(x,y\right) = -0.4 + c$ over the domain $\Omega = [0, 1] \times [0, 1]$, where $c$ follows a uniform distribution in $[-0.1, 0.1]$.
+In the first experiment, we consider 2D phase-separation with a perturbed initial value to test the computational efficiency of VPTPD.
+The initial value is given by $\rho_{0}\left(x,y\right) = -0.4 + c$ over the domain $\Omega = [0, 1] \times [0, 1]$, where $c$ follows a uniform distribution in $[-0.1, 0.1]$.
 The numerical results obtained by the VPTPD method are shown in \autoref{fig:CH_random}.
 The computational efficiencies of different methods are presented in \autoref{tab:2D CH1}.
-The number of iterations and CPU time is significantly reduced by around $70\%$ for the VPTPD method compared to the PrePDJKO method.
-The adaptive strategy for VPTPD(s) method can further improve the computational efficiency of VPTPD method by $25\%$.
+The number of iterations and CPU time is significantly reduced by around $75\%$ for the VPTPD method compared to the PrePDJKO method.
+The adaptive strategy for VPTPD(s) method can further improve the computational efficiency of VPTPD method by $10\%$.

+Next, we consider a 2D droplet-merging example to test how iteration counts change with grid size.
+The initial condition over $\Omega = [-1,1]^{2}$ is given by

+where $c_{11} = -\frac{1}{3},\; c_{12} = 0,\; r_{1} = \frac{1}{2.3},\; c_{21} = \frac{2}{5},\; c_{22} = 0,\; r_{2} = \frac{1}{4}$.
+The evolution of solutions for $t\in[0, 10]$ and the iteration counts v.s. grid number are presented in \autoref{merge}.
+We observe that the iteration count for VPTPD is approximately one-tenth that of PrePDJKO, but both methods exhibit a similar dependence on the grid resolution.
+Compared to the behavior for 1D porous medium equation in \autoref{fig:performance_comparison}, the significant mesh-dependence for this 2D Cahn-Hilliard equation reflects the complexity of the convergence behavior of VPTPD method, whose complete understanding is highly nontrivial and deserves further investigation in a dedicated future study.

+Furthermore, to investigate the impact of the regularization \eqref{modify} on preconditioning, we compare the iteration counts for 100 JKO-steps for different regularization parameter $r$ in \autoref{parameter_r}.
+The numerical evidence shows that iteration counts exhibit small dependence on the value of regularization parameter $r$, demonstrating the robustness of the regularization approach for constructing effective preconditioners.